Hamuul/colibri/README.md

 # colibri
 TUI Search Engine and Browser

+Requires gcc and ncurses.

-Run on any Linux OS in a terminal emutator by cloning this repo and using
+Run on WSL or any Linux dsitro in a terminal emutator by cloning this repo and using
 ```bash
 make build
 ./browser.c